Snowinfable/waterfresh_capstoneproject/README.md

 - Data cleaning/ a folder containing jupyter notebooks for cleaning and manipulating all of the datasets used in our models.
 - Modeling/ a folder containing jupyter notebooks for constructing models that predict water level changes in wells.
 - Visualizations/ a folder containing jupyter notebooks for construction of the visuzalizations found in the project report
--LICENSE: a license stating the allowed use of the elements of this repository -requirements.txt: the software package requirements for running the code in this repository
+- LICENSE: a license stating the allowed use of the elements of this repository
+- requirements.txt: the software package requirements for running the code in this repository